asunghong/MSIN0116-syllabus/readme.md

 By taking this module, you are agreeing to maintain the highest level of academic and professional integrity.
 For your work, this means citing sources wherever appropriate and producing work that is your own.
 Cheating, plagiarizing, or misrepresenting one's work are a violation of our classroom's aspirational norms and the program's code of conduct.

 ## Software
 Because we focus on underlying principles, we will not use of any specific software or tools.
 In the assignments, students will focus on conceptual application and interpretation of analytics-related approaches.
-The goal is to understand the problem, identify a path towards solution, and describe that path.
+The goal is to understand the problem and identify a path towards a solution.

 For those who are interested in applications used for many of the approaches we will see in class, I would suggest taking a look at R or Python.
 Below are some resources as a start.
 - [RStudio](https://www.rstudio.com).
 Integrated development environment (IDE) for the statistical programming language, [R](https://cran.r-project.org).